XSL attack: Application to block ciphers

 Courtois and Pieprzyk (2002) observed that AES (Rijndael) and partially also Serpent could be expressed as a system of quadratic equations.
 The variables represent not just the plaintext, ciphertext and key bits, but also various intermediate values within the algorithm.
 The S-box of AES appears to be especially vulnerable to this type of analysis, as it is based on the algebraically simple inverse function.
 Subsequently, other ciphers have been studied to see what systems of equations can be produced (Biryukov and De Cannière, 2003), including Camellia, KHAZAD, MISTY1 and KASUMI.
-Unlike other forms of cryptanalysis, such as differential and linear cryptanalysis, only one or two known plaintexts are required.
+Unlike other forms of cryptanalysis, such as differential and linear cryptanalysis, only one or two (in the case of a 128 bit block size and a 256 bit key size) known plaintexts are required.

 The XSL algorithm is tailored to solve the type of equation systems that are produced.
 Courtois and Pieprzyk estimate that an "optimistic evaluation shows that the XSL attack might be able to break Rijndael [with] 256 bits and Serpent for key lengths [of] 192 and 256 bits."
 Their analysis, however, is not universally accepted.
 For example:

 In AES 4 Conference, Bonn 2004, one of the inventors of Rijndael, Vincent Rijmen, commented, "The XSL attack is not an attack.
 It is a dream."
 Promptly Courtois answered, "XSL may be a dream.
 It may also be a very bad dream and turn into a nightmare."
 However neither any later paper or any actions by the NSA or NIST give any support to this remark by Courtois.

 In 2003, Murphy and Robshaw discovered an alternative description of AES, embedding it in a larger cipher called "BES", which can be described using very simple operations over a single field, GF(28).
 An XSL attack mounted on this system yields a simpler set of equations which would break AES with complexity of around 2100, if the Courtois and Pieprzyk analysis is correct.
 In 2005 Cid and Leurent gave evidence that, in its proposed form, the XSL algorithm does not provide an efficient method for solving the AES system of equations; however Courtois disputed their findings.
-At FSE 2007, Chu-Wee Lim and Khoongming Khoo showed that it cannot possibly work as presented.
+At FSE 2007, Chu-Wee Lim and Khoongming Khoo showed that the XSL attack was worse than brute force on BES.